MichaelVertin1/Semester-2-BoxFitting/README.md

 # Semester-2-BoxFitting

-CS136 Professor showed program that CS249 students were working on to fit several small boxes into a large box.
+CS136 Professor showed program that another class was working on to fit several small boxes into a large box.
 This looked entertaining, so I attempted to recreate it.

 I inserted a SLEEP_TIME constant to slow down the program for viewers to observe the process.
 The box set is defined as a constant two-dimmensional array.
 I provided several examples within a block comment.